meteocima/virtual-server/docs/pages/connection.md

 	Stdout() io.Reader

 	// Stderr, if set, is an io.Reader that will be used
-	// to read data from process stdout
+	// to read data from process stderr
 	Stderr() io.Reader

 	// CombinedOutput returns an io.Reader that reads